DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Abstract

 \section{Abstract}

 Open-vocabulary object detection (OVOD) aims to detect the objects \textit{beyond} the set of classes observed during training.
-This work presents a simple yet effective strategy that leverages the zero-shot classification ability of pre-trained vision-language models (VLM), such as CLIP, to directly discover proposals of possible novel classes.
-Unlike previous works that ignore novel classes during training and rely solely on the region proposal network (RPN) for novel object detection, our method selectively filters proposals based on specific design criteria.
-The resulting sets of identified proposals serve as pseudo-labels of potential novel classes during the training phase.
-This self-training strategy improves the recall and accuracy of novel classes without requiring additional annotations or datasets.
-We further propose a simple offline pseudo-label generation strategy to refine the object detector.
+This work introduces a straightforward and efficient strategy that utilizes pre-trained vision-language models (VLM), like CLIP, to identify potential novel classes through zero-shot classification.
+Previous methods use a class-agnostic region proposal network to detect object proposals and consider the proposals that do not match the ground truth as background.
+Unlike these methods, our method will select a subset of proposals that will be considered as background during the training.
+Then, we treat them as novel classes during training.
+We refer to this approach as the self-training strategy, which enhances recall and accuracy for novel classes without requiring extra annotations, datasets, and re-training.
+Compared to previous pseudo methods, our approach does not require re-training and offline labeling processing, which is more efficient and effective in one-shot training.
 Empirical evaluations on three datasets, including LVIS, V3Det, and COCO, demonstrate significant improvements over the baseline performance without incurring additional parameters or computational costs during inference.
-In particular, compared with previous F-VLM, our method achieves a 1.7\% improvement on the LVIS dataset.
-We also achieve over 6.5\% improvement on the recent challenging V3Det dataset.
-When combined with the recent method CLIPSelf, our method also achieves 46.7 novel class AP on COCO without introducing extra data for pertaining.
+In addition, we also apply our method to various baselines.
+In particular, compared with the previous method, F-VLM, our method achieves a 1.7\% improvement on the LVIS dataset.
+Combined with the recent method CLIPSelf, our method also achieves 46.7 novel class AP on COCO without introducing extra data for pertaining.
+We also achieve over 6.5\% improvement over the F-VLM baseline in the recent challenging V3Det dataset.
+We release our code and models at \url{https://github.com/xushilin1/dst-det}.